asokratis/python-currency-anywhere/README.md

 #### What do you output?
 What choices do I have for the output?

 > Check the [list of columns we output](https://github.com/asokratis/python_currency_fixer#output) for more info.<br><br>We currently have two choices for output: CSV and human-readable.
 To see your output in a human-readable format, add the flag parameter **visual**.

+#### Your currency configurations are out of date?
+Do I have to update your currency configurations manually?

+> You can update your [currency configurations](https://github.com/asokratis/python_currency_fixer/blob/master/currency_configurations.py) automatically by running the python script **update_currency_configurations** by typing `python update_currency_configurations.py "<access-key-id>"`.
+Each time you update will cost you one API call.

 #### Do you have the option for saving my CSV output into a flatfile?